ethanlindley/tlopo-launcher/README.md

 # launcher

 Simple game launcher for _The Legend of Pirates Online,_ a recreation of one of Disney's now-defunct MMORPGs, _Pirates of the Caribbean Online._ The application currently supports two-step authentication, with asset patching soon.
+Relevant documentation in regards to TLoPO's API can be found [here](https://thelegendofpiratesonline.github.io/documentation/).

 ## Getting Started